Family Owned Since 1979

 Product Description:

 45 days.
-Smooth and silky texture, snappy flesh bursting with sweet juicy flavor, this is the very best salad turnip you can grow.
+The smooth, silky texture and snappy flesh bursting with sweet, juicy flavor makes this the very best salad turnip you can grow.
 With squat globe-shaped roots 1 ½ inches long and 2 ¼ inches wide, Tokyo Silky Sweet performs better in hot weather than Hakurei turnips, and it will rock your world come lunchtime.

 • Key Features: